sugaryourcoffee/circlus/doc/design-notes.md

 Object       | Description                        | Association
 ------------ | ---------------------------------- | ---------------------------
-User         | user of the application            | Member Member       | a person that may be a User        | Organization, Group, Event, User Organization | has an address and a name          | Member Group        | organization that organizes events | Member, Event Event        | event organized by a group         | Event, Participant (Member)
+User         | user of the application            | Member, Organization Member       | a person that may be a User        | Organization, Group, Event, User Organization | has an address and a name          | Member, Organization Group        | organization that organizes events | Member, Event Event        | event organized by a group         | Group, Participant (Member)

 ## Member
-A Member belongs to an organization and may belong to a group.
+A Member belongs to an organization and may belong to a group and may be a user.

 Field           | Description
 --------------- | --------------